 We added the CONSTRAINT statement at the end of the table creation.
 Refer to Create Table, Primary, Unique Constraint, Triggers, and referential integrity in SQL Server.

-Let me use the SP_HELP procedure to check the table definition and the constraints
+Let me use the SP_HELP procedure to check the table definition and the constraints.

-Create on Existing table
+Create on the Existing table

-In this example, we show you the steps to add Foreign Key in SQL Server on an existing table.
+This example shows you the steps to add Foreign Key in SQL Server on an existing table.
 For this, we are going to create a new table.

 CREATE TABLE [dbo].[tblEmployee]( [EmpID] [int] IDENTITY(1,1) NOT NULL PRIMARY KEY, [FirstName] [nvarchar](255) NULL, [LastName] [nvarchar](255) NULL, [Education] [nvarchar](255) NULL, [YearlyIncome] [float] NULL, [Sales] [float] NULL, [DeptID] [int] NULL ) GO